ady7ady7/sql_agentic_learning/tasks.md

 # Daily SQL Practice Tasks

 **Generated:** 2025-12-22
-**Week 3, Day 2 Focus:** Advanced Ranking, Running Totals with Frames, Multiple Window Functions
+**Week 3, Day 3 Focus:** Complex Window Functions, Self-Joins, Advanced Aggregations

 ---

-## Task 1: Top 3 Products per Category by Revenue
+## Task 1: Revenue Percentile Analysis

 **Scenario:**
-The product team wants to identify the top 3 best-selling products in each category based on total revenue.
-Show products ranked within their category, but only include the top 3 from each category.
+The finance team wants to understand the distribution of order values.
+For each order, calculate what percentile it falls into compared to all other orders (e.g., an order at the 75th percentile is larger than 75% of all orders).

 **Expected Output Columns:**
-- `category_name` (varchar) — category name from product_categories
+- `order_id` (integer)
+- `user_id` (integer)
-- `product_name` (varchar) — product name
+- `amount` (double precision) — order amount
-- `total_revenue` (numeric) — total revenue for this product (price × quantity across all orders), rounded to 2 decimals
-- `category_rank` (bigint) — rank within category (1 = highest revenue in category)
+- `revenue_percentile` (double precision) — percentile rank (0.0 to 1.0, rounded to 4 decimals)

 **Requirements:**
-- Use `products`, `product_categories`, `orders_products` tables
+- Use `orders` table
-- Calculate revenue as price × quantity, then SUM for each product
+- Calculate the percentile rank for each order based on its amount
-- Use DENSE_RANK() OVER (PARTITION BY category_id ORDER BY total_revenue DESC)
-- Filter to only include ranks 1, 2, 3
+- Higher amounts should have higher percentile values
+- Only include orders with non-null amounts
-- Order by `category_name` ASC, `category_rank` ASC
+- Order by `revenue_percentile` DESC, `order_id` ASC

-**Difficulty Rating:** 4/5
+**Difficulty Rating:** 3/5

 ---

-## Task 2: Running Total of Daily Revenue with Month Reset
+## Task 2: Customer Retention — Users with Orders in Consecutive Months

 **Scenario:**
-Finance wants to see a running total of daily revenue that resets at the start of each month.
-For each day, show the cumulative revenue within that month up to and including that day.
+The product team wants to identify users who made purchases in consecutive months (e.g., ordered in January and February, or March and April).
+Find all users who have made orders in at least one pair of consecutive months.

 **Expected Output Columns:**
-- `order_date` (date) — the date orders were created
-- `daily_revenue` (numeric) — total revenue for that specific day, rounded to 2 decimals
-- `running_monthly_total` (numeric) — cumulative revenue within the month up to this day, rounded to 2 decimals
+- `user_id` (integer)
+- `first_month` (integer) — the earlier month of the consecutive pair (1-12)
+- `second_month` (integer) — the later month of the consecutive pair (1-12)
-- `year` (integer) — year from order_date
+- `year` (integer) — year when this happened
+- `orders_in_first_month` (bigint) — count of orders in the first month
-- `month` (integer) — month from order_date
+- `orders_in_second_month` (bigint) — count of orders in the second month

 **Requirements:**
 - Use `orders` table
-- Extract date from created_at timestamp
-- Calculate daily revenue: SUM of amount per date
-- Use window function with PARTITION BY year, month and ORDER BY date
-- Use appropriate frame: ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+- Find users with orders in consecutive calendar months within the same year
+- A user may have multiple consecutive month pairs (e.g., Jan-Feb AND Feb-Mar)
-- Order by `order_date` ASC
+- Order by `user_id` ASC, `year` ASC, `first_month` ASC

-**Difficulty Rating:** 4/5
+**Difficulty Rating:** 5/5

 ---

-## Task 3: User Quartiles by Transaction Amount
+## Task 3: Support Ticket Response Time Analysis

 **Scenario:**
-The analytics team wants to segment users into quartiles (4 equal groups) based on their total transaction amount.
-Assign each user to a quartile (1 = lowest 25%, 4 = highest 25%) and show summary statistics.
+The support team wants to analyze how quickly they respond to tickets.
+Calculate the time between ticket creation and the first message sent by support (where `author_id` IS NOT NULL, indicating a support agent message, not a user message).

 **Expected Output Columns:**
-- `user_id` (integer)
+- `ticket_id` (bigint)
+- `ticket_created_at` (timestamp with time zone) — when ticket was created
+- `first_response_at` (timestamp with time zone) — timestamp of first support message
-- `total_transaction_amount` (numeric) — sum of all transaction amounts for this user, rounded to 2 decimals
+- `response_time_minutes` (numeric) — time difference in minutes, rounded to 2 decimals
-- `transaction_count` (bigint) — number of transactions for this user
-- `user_quartile` (integer) — quartile assignment (1, 2, 3, or 4)

 **Requirements:**
-- Use `transactions` table
+- Use `chat_tickets` and `chat_messages` tables
-- Calculate total_transaction_amount: SUM(amount) per user
-- Calculate transaction_count: COUNT(*) per user
-- Use NTILE(4) OVER (ORDER BY total_transaction_amount DESC) for quartile assignment
+- Find the first message where `author_id IS NOT NULL` for each ticket
+- Calculate time difference in minutes between ticket creation and first response
-- Only include users who have at least 1 transaction with non-null amount
+- Only include tickets that have received at least one support response
-- Order by `user_quartile` ASC, `total_transaction_amount` DESC
+- Order by `response_time_minutes` DESC

-**Difficulty Rating:** 3/5
+**Difficulty Rating:** 4/5

 ---

 ## Submission Instructions

 Submit your SQL solutions when ready.
 I'll provide detailed feedback on:
-- DENSE_RANK vs RANK vs ROW_NUMBER usage
-- Window frame specifications (ROWS vs RANGE)
+- Percentile and ranking functions (PERCENT_RANK, CUME_DIST, etc.)
-- NTILE for bucketing/segmentation
+- Self-joins and date arithmetic for consecutive period detection
-- PARTITION BY with multiple columns
-- Filtering ranked results (WHERE vs HAVING vs subquery)
+- Window functions with filtering (FIRST_VALUE, MIN, etc.)
+- Time difference calculations (EXTRACT EPOCH, date subtraction)

 ## Tips

-- DENSE_RANK: No gaps in ranking when ties exist (1, 2, 2, 3)
-- RANK: Gaps after ties (1, 2, 2, 4)
-- ROW_NUMBER: Always unique (1, 2, 3, 4)
-- Frame clause: `ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW` for running totals
-- NTILE(n): Divides rows into n roughly equal buckets
-- Filtering ranked results: Use a subquery/CTE, then filter in outer query WHERE clause
+- PERCENT_RANK() returns values from 0 to 1 showing relative position
+- CUME_DIST() returns cumulative distribution (percentage of values <= current)
+- For consecutive months, consider date arithmetic and comparisons
+- FIRST_VALUE with proper ordering can find earliest/latest values
+- EXTRACT(EPOCH FROM interval) converts intervals to seconds

 Good luck!